Is JD.com Inc. (JD) a Keeper?

-JD.com Inc. (NASDAQ:JD) went up by 5.92% from its latest closing price compared to the recent 1-year high of $92.69.
-The company’s stock price has collected -7.30% of loss in the last five trading sessions.
-The Wall Street Journal reported on 04/07/22 that Founder of China’s JD.com Steps Down as CEO
+JD.com Inc. (NASDAQ:JD) went down by -1.16% from its latest closing price compared to the recent 1-year high of $90.41.
+The company’s stock price has collected 3.76% of gains in the last five trading sessions.
+Barron’s reported on 05/17/22 that JD.com Revenue Grows 18% Despite China Lockdowns

 Is It Worth Investing in JD.com Inc. (NASDAQ :JD) Right Now?